-People not in care settings or hospitals also can develop C. difficile infection.
-Some strains of the bacterium in the general population may cause serious infections or are more likely to affect younger people.
-In the United States, about 170,000 infections occur annually outside of health care settings, and these numbers are increasing.
+Illness from C. difficile often occurs after using antibiotic medicines.
+It mostly affects older adults in hospitals or in long-term care settings.
+People not in care settings or hospitals also can get C. difficile infection.
+Some strains of the bacterium that can cause serious infections are more likely to affect younger people.

 Mild to moderate infection

-- Watery diarrhea three or more times a day for more than one day
+- Watery diarrhea three or more times a day for more than one day.

-- Mild abdominal cramping and tenderness
+- Mild belly cramping and tenderness.

-- Watery diarrhea as often as 10 to 15 times a day
+- Watery diarrhea as often as 10 to 15 times a day.

-- Rapid heart rate
+- Fast heart rate.

-- Increased white blood cell count
+- Increased white blood cell count.

-- Kidney failure
+- Kidney failure.

-- Loss of appetite
+- Loss of appetite.

-- Swollen abdomen
+- Swollen belly.

-- Weight loss
+- Weight loss.

-- Blood or pus in the stool
+- Blood or pus in the stool.

-C. difficile infection that is severe and sudden, an uncommon condition, may also cause intestinal inflammation leading to enlargement of the colon (also called toxic megacolon) and sepsis.
-Sepsis is a life-threatening condition that occurs when the body's response to an infection damages its own tissues.
-People who have these conditions are admitted to the intensive care unit in the hospital.
+C. difficile infection that is severe and sudden can cause the colon to become inflamed and get larger, called toxic megacolon.
+And it can cause a condition called sepsis where the body's response to an infection damages its own tissues.
+People who have toxic megacolon or sepsis are admitted to an intensive care unit in the hospital.
 But toxic megacolon and sepsis aren't common with a C. difficile infection.

 When to see a doctor